Yaliyanto/Test-automate-clio/README.md

-# 📱 Mobile App Login Automation Testing
+# 📱 Mobile App Login Automation Testing ( Weyoco )

 This repository contains a simple automation test suite for login functionality in a mobile application.
 The tests are designed using **Appium** and **Pytest**, and run on an Android emulator using **Nox App Player**.